fusion_bench.mixins¶

 ¶

-Compute the logits of the images for a given task.
+Computes the classification logits for a batch of images for a specific task.

 Parameters: